 location, and Portage records digests of the files installed.

-When testing or debugging, you can instruct Portage to execute a specific function
+When testing or debugging, you can instruct Portage to execute a

-from an ebuild by using the
+specific phase function of an ebuild by using the

-ebuild command, see the
+command, see the

 page for further information.

 Downloading a package's source happens before any of these phases, so

 emerge --fetchonly should perform all the network access you

 need (unless you're using live ebuilds).
 Network access outside of

 this would not be cached locally (e.g. in